 6pm – “Wake up, babe!”
 We get ready to meet my friends from college for dinner, in town.
 We are 15 minutes late.

 We have a GREAT TIME reuniting with old friends!
 Cocktails.
 Dinner.
 Desserts.
-(Obviously, I forget that I have a dress to fit into!)
 We even run into the bride and groom out with their families!
 It was such a great night.

 11:30pm – We are back at the hotel, getting ready for bed.

 Morning Of – 7:45am – Knock.
 Knock.
-“Room Service” (I ordered a pot of decaf just to help inspire me to get up before rushing to get ready.)
-The coffee tastes like watered down tea.
+“Room Service” (I ordered a pot of coffee just to help inspire me to get up before rushing to get ready.)
+It tastes like watered down tea.
 Scott makes the coffee in the room, and I call Room Service to let them know the coffee was awful so they would deduct it from our bill.

 8:30am – I get in the shower.
 Scott goes down to the hotel pool to give me some space to get ready.
 Here is when I like to play my music and hog the entire counter and mirror.
 I actually enjoy getting dolled up, since it doesn’t happen very often.